 Applying a Common for() Statement to Multiple Formulas

-Another useful application of the for() definition is applying a common for() to multiple formulas.
-The following two examples are identical.
+Another useful application of the for() definition is using one loop to compute multiple formulas.
+The two examples below are functionally identical.

 Ex1.